Forrest River massacre: Initial reports of killings

 While the punitive expedition was being conducted, various verbal reports of the killings were given by Aboriginal people to Gribble and by Murnane to the public at Wyndham when he opted out of the patrol.
 In the weeks following the conclusion of the police patrol, several Aboriginal people attended the Forrest River mission with bullet wounds.
 Herschell, the managing director for Pathé films in Victoria, happened to be visiting the Forrest River mission at that time and was able to take multiple photographs and movie films of the wounded survivors and grieving relatives.
 Additionally, Overheu's servant Tommy talked about the massacres he participated in to some bush Aboriginal people who passed on the story to Gribble.
 Overheu found out about Tommy's conversations and Tommy soon after disappeared.
 He was assumed to have been shot by Overheu.

-Gribble calculated that 30 men and women were missing who he suspected had been killed by the police party.
+Gribble calculated that 30 men and women were missing, and suspected had been killed by the police party.
 Local Aboriginal people claimed up to 100 men women and children had been killed.
 In 1968, Charles Overheu stated that his brother Leopold, who was a member of the police patrol, had told him that the patrol had killed at least 300.

 Police investigation

-On 12 August Gribble, accompanied by Inspector Mitchell of the Western Australian Aborigines Department in Wyndham, visited two of the massacre sites at Mowerie and Gotegotemerrie.
+On 12 August 1926, Gribble, accompanied by Inspector Mitchell of the Western Australian Aborigines Department in Wyndham, visited two of the massacre sites at Mowerie and Gotegotemerrie.
 Mitchell reported that he found considerable evidence of attempts to clean up the site and that he had recovered a quantity of intact human teeth and skull fragments from the ashes of a large fire nearby.
 Mitchell sent a telegram to the Chief Protector, Neville:

 Shocking revelations, saw place Forrest River, rocky higher bed where [...
 Aboriginal persons] chained small tree killed there then bodies burnt improvised oven.

 Two weeks later, the chief of police in the Kimberley region, Inspector William Douglas, personally conducted an extensive investigation of some of the massacre sites.
 At one site he noted finding dark stains that had human hairs attached on a rock slab behind a tree near where the fire had been.
 Accompanied by Suleiman, an Aboriginal tracker who participated in the massacres, Douglas traced the movements of the police patrol from Mowerie and Gotegotemerrie to the ravine near Police Camp No.3.
 Sulieman stated that Regan, O'Leary and Murnane led nine prisoners in chains into the ravine, returning the next morning alone.
 Here Douglas "found the remains of a large fire and some thousands of fragments of bone in the ashes".
 At most of the sites much of the ash had been scooped from the fires and thrown into nearby billabongs where charcoal and bone fragments were still visible on the bottom.
 Douglas later sent other officers to investigate the massacre site at Dala where similar evidence of shooting, burning and dumping of human remains was found.